 With 5,300 characters to answer the prompt “use the space provided to explain why you want to go to medical school,” many pre-meds fail to successfully convey these elements and stand out from others applying.
 In this post, we describe a framework for approaching how to write a personal statement for medical school as well as common mistakes to avoid in order to help you standout!

 What is the purpose of the medical school personal statement?

-When considering the medical school application, it is important to understand the purpose of each component and what it attempts to measure.
+When considering the medical school application, it is important for prospective med school students to understand the goal or purpose of each component and what it attempts to measure.